 The Federal Work-Study or Campus Employment portion of the award will not appear as a credit on the billing statement from the University.
 These funds are paid directly to working students and may be used to meet personal expenses and buy books.
 While many eligible students receive an award of $2,500 or more, the actual amount of money each student will earn depends on the number of hours worked each week and the wage rate paid by the employer.
 Students who work receive a bi-weekly paycheck from the Brown Payroll Office.

 Students are not placed into a job; rather, they apply for a job based on their interests, skills and schedule.
 Brown University employs students in various administrative and academic departments, dining facilities, dormitories, libraries, athletic facilities, laboratories and more.
 The Student Employment Office (SEO) web site serves as the central repository for campus work opportunities.
 Applying for on-campus jobs is a fast and simple process.
 In most cases, students can apply directly through the SEO web site.

 Time management can be difficult; holding a job on campus should not adversely affect academic or personal activities.
-Most students working 8 to 12 hours a week are able to earn the amount of the work award.
-The minimum wage rate paid to students for the 2014-15 academic year at Brown is $8.90/hour ($9.00 effective 1/01/15).
-Since pay rates vary depending on the type of job and skills required many students earn hourly rates that are higher than the minimum.
+Most students working 8 to 12 hours a week are able to earn the amount of their work award.
+The minimum wage rate paid to students is $10.10/hour.
+Since pay rates vary depending on the type of job and skills required, many students earn hourly rates that are higher than the minimum.